Danny-NG-9999/Academic-and-Personal-Projects/Data Analysis/DataCo (End-to-End)/README.md

 By transforming over 180,000 denormalized records into a robust Fact Constellation (Galaxy) Schema, this project provides actionable insights into logistics efficiency, profitability leakage, and customer conversion.

 ## 📊 Executive Performance Summary & Strategic Insights
-While the data reflects strong market demand, high transactional volumes, and reliable sales pipelines with a total revenue of $36.78M with a ~10.8% net profit margin.
-The business operates with strong commercial anchors in Apparel and Fan Shop departments, with Europe and LATAM acting as the primary revenue engines, while most of the order is a single-item orders, not low volume (<=3 items per orders) or medium volume (<=9 items per orders) and driven primarily by consumer (approx 52% of total) and corporate segment (approx 30% of total)
+Between 2015 and 2018, DataCo generated $36.78 million in total revenue while maintaining an approximate 10.8% net profit margin, indicating strong commercial performance and sustained customer demand.
+The company's revenue was largely driven by the Apparel and Fan Shop departments, which generated the majority of total revenue and demonstrated strong product demand.

+The business was primarily supported by the Apparel and Fan Shop departments, with Europe and LATAM acting as its strongest regional revenue contributors.
+Customer activity was largely driven by the Consumer (≈52%) and Corporate (≈30%) segments, with single-item purchases accounting for the majority of transactions.
+This purchasing pattern suggests a business characterised by frequent, lower-volume orders rather than bulk purchases, providing valuable context for inventory planning, fulfilment operations, and targeted marketing strategies.

+Between 2015 and 2018, DataCo achieved $36.78 million in total revenue with an approximate 10.8% net profit margin,.
+Revenue was heavily concentrated in the Apparel and Fan Shop departments, while Europe and LATAM served as the company's primary revenue-generating markets.
+Customer purchasing behaviour was dominated by the Consumer (≈52%) and Corporate (≈30%) segments, with single-item transactions representing the majority of orders, suggesting a business model driven by frequent, low-quantity purchases rather than bulk ordering.

 - Department Revenue Concentration: The Fan Shop and Apparel departments serve as the company's primary revenue engines, collectively contributing approximately 70% of total sales.
 While this confirms strong product-market fit, it also presents a structural concentration risk and highlights a reliance on a limited number of business units.
 - Strong Sales Performance in multiple markets globally: Europe and LATAM are the organization's strongest regional growth pillars, each generating over $10 million in sales**.
 Pacific Asia follows closely, contributing **more than $8 million, establishing a reliable, diversified global revenue pipeline across these three key regions.